Doom-modding-and-etc/libntfs-for-ps2/README.md

 ## TO DO:

-add examples how to dom, continue porting the library itself and ~add EE_CORE(Emotion Engine) support.~
+add examples how to do, continue porting the library itself and ~add EE_CORE(Emotion Engine) support.~